Server data from the Official MCP Registry

 get_quality_rubric | quality-gate GET /v1/rubric | no | none |

-tool returns the service's raw JSON (or markdown, for the rubric) as text.
-A
+Each tool returns the service's raw JSON (or markdown, for the rubric) as text; the

-non-2xx response from a service (including a 402 Payment Required) is surfaced
+A non-2xx response (including a 402 Payment Required) is surfaced with

-The two service URLs are environment-configurable (no secrets — just base URLs):
+The three service URLs are environment-configurable (no secrets — just base URLs):

 | Env var | Live (deployed) | Local dev fallback |